MasteryEducation/ClojureForJava.com/content/3/5/2/index.md

 ---
 canonical: "https://clojureforjava.com/3/5/2"
-title: "Clojure Build Automation: Mastering Leiningen and deps.edn"
+title: "Build Automation with Leiningen and deps.edn for Clojure Projects"
-description: "Explore the essentials of build automation in Clojure using Leiningen and deps.edn.
-Learn how to manage dependencies, configure projects, and facilitate team collaboration effectively."
+description: "Explore build automation in Clojure using Leiningen and deps.edn, essential tools for managing dependencies and project configurations in a collaborative environment."
 linkTitle: "5.2 Build Automation with Leiningen and deps.edn"
 tags:
 - "Clojure"